Eclipse-IoT/eclipsecon-2022-hackathon/DEVELOPING.md

 ## Starting the gateway

 ```
-# Make sure you pick a start address that doesn't conflict with others in the same mesh.
-The lowest address is 00ac
-RUST_LOG=info ./target/release/eclipsecon-gateway --token dd26596e54e78fa2 --provisioner-token 84783e12f11c4dcd --provisioner-start-address 0x0100
+RUST_LOG=info ./target/release/eclipsecon-gateway --token dd26596e54e78fa2 --provisioner-token 84783e12f11c4dcd
 ```

 ## Running the microbit

 Flash the microbit with the desired UUID which you will use when provisioning via Drogue Cloud.
+If you wish to use the [console](https://console-eclipsecon-2022.apps.sandbox.drogue.world/), you must choose a UUID present in [idmap.json](https://github.com/Eclipse-IoT/eclipsecon-2022-hackathon/blob/main/console/src/main/resources/META-INF/resources/idmap.json).

 NOTE: Make sure the UUID is a 16 byte hex string without the '-' characters!